 Chapter 2 offers an overview of the context and background resulting in the work presented in this report.
-In Chapter 3 the method and results of the scientific literature review in academic journals are presented.
+In Chapter 3 the method and results of the scientific literature review in academic journals are presented and discussed.
 Chapter 4 similarly offers a description of method and results for the world-wide reports reviewed as part of this task.
-A world-wide city survey is presented in Chapter 5.
-The final Chapter 6 offers a discussion on the results and implications for further work in the SMR project.
+A survey carried out in our city partners of the SMR project is presented in Chapter 5.
+The final Chapter 6 offers a summary and conclusions of all the chapters.